lenin-anzen/all-is-an-object/README.md

-# all-is-an-object
+# All is an object
-Todo en JS es un objeto
+Todo en Javascript es un objeto